grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 There is a domain for both graph and relational databases.
 Graph databases outperform typical relational databases, especially in use cases involving complicated relationships, as they take a more naturalistic and flowing approach to data.

-The key distinctions between graph and relational databases are summarised in the table below:
+The key distinctions between graph and relational databases are summarised in the following table:

 | Type | Graph | Relational |
 | ------- | ------------ | ------------------- |